 Growing radishes must be the easiest thing under the sun.
 They don’t need a lot of attention, and suddenly, they are fully grown and fully flavoursome.
 Sliced thinly and salted is our favourite way to enjoy them, although they go into salads and sandwiches too, and sometimes they go into a quick pickle to have with rice or other dishes.

 Today, we are treating them French style, cooked in a little butter.
 This removes the heated tang from the little bulbs, leaving them soft and tender in texture and taste.

-Similar recipes include Braised Glazed Radishes, Radish with Coconut Milk, and Slightly Pickled Radish and Cucumber Salad.
+Similar recipes include Braised Glazed Radishes, Radish with Coconut Milk, Quick Pickled Radishes with Asian Flavours, and Slightly Pickled Radish and Cucumber Salad.

 You might like to see our other Radish recipes.
 Our French recipes are here.
 Or explore our Late Spring collection.

 Continue reading “French Buttered Radishes with Herbed Salt”